Consistency Is Ruining My Life

 Volume ≠ consistency.

-My ability to keep showing up consistently and publish at a high volume is how my ego tells my self-doubt it’s wrong.
+My ability to keep showing up consistently, and publishing at a high volume, is how my ego tells my self-doubt it’s wrong.
 It helps me feel like I’m not wasting my time.
-If I publish frequently, as I have been, I feel like my skills will be forced to improve.
-Then, my dedication can’t be the problem behind growth or resonance.
+Publishing frequently, as I have been, feels like forcing my skills to improve.
+Which seems like a good thing—then, my dedication can’t be the problem behind growth or resonance, right?

 The story I tell myself is that my volume gets me closer to my writing goals.
+But I forgot about those damn diminishing returns.
 Volume gave me the illusion of control.
 Which, yes, helped me feel more secure, but also put me back into trying to control what happens instead of responding when things happen.
 So, all I’ve really been doing is trying to bury my self-doubt.
-This is me facing it.

-Consistency doesn’t require volume.
-Fear got the best of me.
+Consistency doesn’t require volume—fear got the best of me.

 Letting go of control can help you reconnect with life and the people in it.